kaycix/humboldtnativeplants/index.md

 wildlife_gardens:
   - image_path: /assets/images/cnps/garden/ladybug.jpg
     title: "Gardening for Wildlife"
     excerpt: "Discover native plants that will attract pollinators and benefit other wildlife in your area.
-Exotic gardens are beautiful but often otherwise lifeless.
+Pristine lawns and exotic gardens are beautiful but often otherwise lifeless.
 A native plant garden will be alive with the sounds and movements of bees, butterflies and birds."
     url: "/wildlife"
     btn_label: "READ MORE &#8594;"